jenkinsci/jenkins-automation-operator/website/content/en/docs/Getting Started/latest/_index.md

 ## First Steps

-Prepare your Kubernetes cluster and set up access.
+Prepare your Kubernetes cluster and set up your `kubectl` access.

 Once you have running Kubernetes cluster you can focus on installing **Jenkins Operator** according to the [Installation](/docs/installation/) guide.